Association Between Hypertension in Pregnancy and Neonatal Head Circumference at Dr. Moewardi Hospital, Surakarta, Central Java, Indonesia

 Background: Hypertension during pregnancy remains a major obstetric complication that contributes significantly to maternal and perinatal morbidity and mortality.
 This condition may lead to uteroplacental insufficiency, resulting in impaired fetal growth and development.
 Neonatal head circumference is commonly used as an indicator of intrauterine brain growth; however, evidence regarding its association with hypertension in pregnancy is still limited.
 This study aimed to evaluate the relationship between hypertension in pregnancy and neonatal head circumference at Dr. Moewardi Hospital, Surakarta.

-Results: The findings showed no significant association between hypertension in pregnancy and neonatal head circumference (OR = 1.485; 95% CI = 0.429 to 5.143; p = 0.531).
-Maternal nutritional status was significantly associated with hypertension in pregnancy, with abnormal BMI increasing the risk (OR = 4.636; p = 0.003)..
+Results: There was no significant association between hypertension in pregnancy and neonatal head circumference (OR = 1.485; 95% CI = 0.429 to 5.143; p = 0.531).
+High BMI was significantly associated with hypertension in pregnancy (OR= 4.636; p = 0.003).

 Conclusion: Hypertension in pregnancy was not significantly related to neonatal head circumference.
 However, maternal nutritional status was significantly associated with hypertension in pregnancy.